Bubbit/wct-istanbub/README.md

 Use this plugin to collect and report test coverage (via istanbul) for your project on each test run.

+In order to use this coverage plugin use at least version 6.4.0 of web-component-tester

 ## Installation

 ```sh